UNCLASSIFIED (U)

 (1) Unavailable

-(2) (U) CBP POE WAIVERS: This is the appropriate passport waiver request when processing IV and DV cases that do not meet the criteria in 22 CFR 42.2 (immediate relatives that do not fall into category 22 CFR 42.2 (a-c), employment-based visas, K visas, DV, and special immigrant visas) and all other NIV passport waiver requests that ARO does not process.
-IV, DV, and NIV cases that ARO will not process cannot be processed through ARIS and must be processed through the CBP port of entry based on the noncitizen’s scheduled travel itinerary.
+(2) (U) CBP POE WAIVERS: This is the appropriate passport waiver request when processing IV and DV cases that do not meet the criteria in 22 CFR 42.2 (immediate relatives that do not fall into category 22 CFR 42.2 (a-c), employment-based visas, K visas, DV, and SIVs) and all other NIV passport waiver requests that ARO does not process.
+IV, DV, and NIV cases that ARO will not process cannot be processed through ARIS and are be processed through the CBP at POE based on the noncitizen’s scheduled travel itinerary.
 IV cases that do not meet the criteria in 22 CFR 42.2 are submitted through the designated CA/VO/F liaison in charge of passport waivers.
-The passport waiver request should be submitted to CA/VO/F liaison no more than one month in advance, but no less than 3 days before travel.
+Submit a passport waiver request to CA/VO/F liaison no more than one month in advance, but no less than 3 days before travel.
 The CA/VO/F liaison officer will inform you when CBP has granted the passport waiver.
 If there is an urgent passport waiver request that fall under the expedite criteria as described in 9 FAM 305.4-3(F) that requires concurrence in less than 5 days, you may submit those to the designated CA/VO/F liaison officer in charge of passport waivers for immediate assistance.

 (3) (U) Imminent Expedited POE Waivers: If there is an extremely urgent, usually life and death situation, passport waiver request outside of normal Washington D.C. work hours, contact the CA/VO Duty Officer.